pythian/newrelic_galera_java_plugin/README.md

 ## Credits

-The MySQL plugin was originally authored by [Ronald Bradford](http://ronaldbradford.com/) of [EffectiveMySQL](http://effectivemysql.com/) and the maintainers New Relic.
+The MySQL plugin was originally authored by [Ronald Bradford](http://ronaldbradford.com/) of [EffectiveMySQL](http://effectivemysql.com/) and the maintainers of the "New Relic Platform MySQL Plugin Java" [New Relic].